 Below is one example of how to mount a 20 metre delta loop on a small suburban house.
 There are many adjustments and improvements that could be made to the method shown below, but it may be a useful starting point.

 The balun is attached to the top of the house using Para-cord and a pulley, the cord is tied off on a cleat.
 This allows the antenna to be lowered and adjusted for maintenance and tuning.
-The feed point (balun) is mounted at the top of the delta in the image above (option #1), the feed point can be positioned on any apex or 1/4 wave length from the apex as show in option #2.
+The feed point (balun) is mounted at the top of the delta in the image above (option #1), the feed point can be positioned on any apex or 1/4 wavelength from the apex as shown in option #2.

 The design can be modified to suit other frequencies.
-Simply enter your target frequency in the Inputs box below, the ideal dimensions will appear in the Output box on the right.
+Enter your target frequency in the Inputs box below, the ideal dimensions will appear in the Output box on the right.
 The calculator will also offer a 1/4 wave feed point offset option should you want to do this:

 Minor adjustments to the feed point position and the length helped optimize performance, raising the overall height may further enhance antenna efficiency.

-The 20 metre delta loop is easy to construct and unobtrusive for neighbors.
+The 20 metre delta loop is easy to construct and unobtrusive for neighbours.
 A good fun project which offered rewarding results.

-See my trapped dipole page for the best solution for my modest back-garden....
+See my inverted L antenna page for the best solution for my modest back-garden.